aleksa-sukovic/dotfiles/README.md

 # Dotfiles

-These are just some of the settings that make my workflow easier.
+These are just some of the settings that make my daily work easier.

+* Configuration found in `local` folder is the one used on my local development computer.

+* Configuration found in `remote` folder is the one used in my Docker containers.

-I do not take credit for all of the settings found in `.profile` script.
+Please note that I do not take credit for everything you find here.

-# Instalation
+# Installation

 OS - Arch Linux + Gnome